zoomix/ionic_feeder/README.md

 * Texts and message for sharing/entering code.
 * Design subject-line in popups.
 * Do we need a "start feeding" text between timer and feeding-buttons?
 Only the first time?
+* Step down the update interval when app is sleeping

 ##Used plugins